Skip to content

 Code Breakup and explanation

-In your AI Application you need to initialize Privacera Shield library.
+In your AI Application you need to initialize PAIG Shield library.
 Once it is initialized, it will automatically embed itself within the LangChain framework and intercept all requests made by user as well as the iterations betweens agents and chains.
 The following code snippet shows how to initialize the PAIG Library.

 Install paig_client

-Privacera's Shield library needs to be first installed.
+PAIG Shield library needs to be first installed.
 This can be done by running the following command:

 Bash